Close

 All travelers must present:

-• Passport valid for at least 6 months beyond intended departure
+• Passport valid for at least 6 months after the intended date of departure from the territory of the destination country

 Transit Passengers